 WHAT WE BRING Gatsby has more than 30 years' experience of trying to accelerate development in East Africa, and has tested a number of different approaches.
 Up to 2006, we mainly funded work building local institutions and supporting agricultural research and dissemination.
 In 2006, our founder David Sainsbury left his position as Minister of Science and Innovation in the UK Government.
 His eight years as a minister, following a 35-year career at the UK retailer J Sainsbury, had strongly influenced his thinking on the roles of the public and private sectors in driving economic growth.
 He believed that to help generate large-scale and lasting change in Africa, Gatsby needed to be more ambitious and make more of its freedoms as a private foundation.
 We spoke with senior leaders in Africa - including President Kikwete of Tanzania - and reflected on our history and what our experience had taught us.
 We thought about lessons from the wider development landscape, and the strengths that we could usefully offer.
 We decided we could have greatest impact by partnering with government and the private sector to transform the growth of key sectors via a long-term, holistic, politically-engaged approach.
 Since 2007 we have gradually evolved to play this role, focusing on both funding and implementing sector programmes to maximise our learning and chances of success.
 This has meant building teams in East Africa with strong commercial, strategic and political skills, and whose incentives are aligned to long-term sector goals, rather than short-term profits or results.
-AMBITION We seek large-scale and lasting change with national-level impact COMMITMENT We commit to causes for the long-term, building knowledge and credibility FUNDING Ne deploy our own funding, and can use grants, debt or equity IMPLEMENTING ABILITY We invest heavily in our teams in East Africa to implement with skill and rigour EXPERIENCE We have worked for 30+ years in East Africa and economic development NETWORKS We have high-level networks and strong political relationships across East Africa INNOVATION We test new solutions to stubborn problems and share our learning NEUTRALITY We operate transparently as an honest broker for change OUR MISSION Our mission is to accelerate inclusive and resilient economic growth in East Africa by demonstrating approaches to transforming key sectors.
+AMBITION We seek large-scale and lasting change with national-level impact COMMITMENT We commit to causes for the long-term, building knowledge and credibility FUNDING We deploy our own funding, and can use grants, debt or equity IMPLEMENTING ABILITY We invest heavily in our teams in East Africa to implement with skill and rigour EXPERIENCE We have worked for 30+ years in East Africa and economic development NETWORKS We have high-level networks and strong political relationships across East Africa INNOVATION We test new solutions to stubborn problems and share our learning NEUTRALITY We operate transparently as an honest broker for change OUR MISSION We want to help more people benefit from economic growth in East Africa by creating jobs, raising incomes and building opportunities.
+This will require economic transformation - growth with depth that will radically change economies, lead to leaps in productivity, offer large numbers of people pathways out of poverty, and better protect the planet for future generations.
+We believe focusing efforts on sectors - such as commercial forestry - with the potential for large-scale social and environmental impact can contribute to such economic transformation.
+We therefore target high-potential sectors and seek to transform them.

 For us, a sector is only transformed when it is competitive, inclusive and resilient.